-We had a pretty mild winter here in PA.
-Nothing to complain about but I'm still really happy that spring is here.
+We had a pretty cold winter here in PA so I'm really happy that spring is here.

 If you live in an area that received snowfall this winter, you might be noticing circular brown patches like the ones in the photo as your lawn tries to come back.